 The loss of Representative John Lewis last July has left so many Atlantans with a hurt that has not gone away.
 We miss seeing him because he was often seen around town, especially downtown.
 He was so approachable, and many of us had had personal conversations with him.

-There are many fine federal government websites you can use to get your John Lewis fix, to ease missing him, and help you find inspiration to face your own challenges.
+There are several excellent federal government websites you can use to get your John Lewis fix, to ease missing him, and help you find inspiration to face your own challenges.

 One I particularly like was written by 2013-2015 Teacher in Residence at the Library of Congress, Rebecca Newland, a public school librarian of Fairfax County.
 It's a nicely written, personal essay, opens a new window that brings Lewis to mind for me.

 In her July 19, 2020 posting, opens a new window, Librarian of Congress Carla Hayden remembered of Lewis "his gentle temperament kept you at ease".

-Speaker Nancy Pelosi's public statement from July 17, 2020, opens a new window, is a also a nice memoir of Lewis' impact in Congress.
+Speaker Nancy Pelosi's public statement from July 17, 2020, opens a new window, remembers her longtime House colleague as "fearless in his pursuit of a more perfect union".

 Especially fascinating is the Selma, Edmund Pettus Bridge FBI Case File, opens a new window, a blog post written on the occasion of the release of the movie Selma.
 It includes images of the statements FBI agents took from Lewis, national chairman at the time of the Student Nonviolent Coordinating Committee (SNCC), and other marchers who were assaulted on the Edmund Pettus Bridge.
-The details of the attacks on the marchers are sobering to read.
+The details of the grim attacks on the marchers are sobering to read.

 The John F. Kennedy Presidential Library, opens a new window also has primary source material by and about John Lewis, who in his capacity as head of the Student Nonviolent Coordinating Committee (SNCC) corresponded and met with Kennedy several times.